Thanks to recent advances in technology and improvements in technique, liposuction in Houston is more versatile and effective than ever before.

 When our Houston patients need to remove abdominal fat and "love handles," an extended tummy tuck is performed.
 This comprehensive procedure requires a lengthy incision that extends behind each hip.
 Although the incision is quite long, Dr. Lyos places it strategically so that it can be easily hidden with clothing.

-For most of our clients, Dr. Lyos believes the best results in liposuction The Woodlands and Houston have is either the tumescent or ultrasonic approach.
+For most of our clients, Dr. Lyos believes that the tumescent or ultrasonic approach will achieve the best results in liposuction.
 In both of these cases, the procedure will be done under local or general anesthesia in our state-of-the-art surgical suite.

 Once you are sufficiently numbed, Dr. Lyos will create small incisions in the treatment area.
 Through those openings, he will insert a cannula, moving it back and forth to break up and suction out your unwanted fat cells.
 During this process, a substantial amount of blood and fluids will be lost, so you will receive replacement fluids via an IV.
 Once your unwanted fat has been removed, Dr. Lyos will close the incisions.

 Your recovery period will vary depending on the size of the treatment area and the type of liposuction you had performed.
 However, here's a general overview of what to expect: